-Prospective transfer applicants should take advantage of the detailed information and resources available at, Be a Longhorn Transfer (http://bealonghorn.utexas.edu/transfer).
-The site offers the latest details about transfer admission application requirements; information about the factors considered in making admission decisions; secure access to personal information like application status and admission decisions; details about academics, financial aid, housing, and more; event information and registration; and contact information for admission counselors.
+Prospective transfer applicants should take advantage of the detailed information and resources available on the Transfer Admission Web site (http://bealonghorn.utexas.edu/transfer).
+The site offers the latest details about transfer admission application requirements; information about the factors considered in making admission decisions; secure access to personal information such as application status and admission decisions; details about academics, financial aid, housing, and more; event information and registration; and contact information for admission counselors.